 After the Prime Minister’s death on the 15th of May, ethnic tensions grew in England.
 Their landslide re-election, coming only days before, had stoked protest among Nottinghamshire dissidents, who used the legacy of Yorkshire’s devolution to once more demand the status of a republic.

-The automated security turrets, forged in cement and steel by his majesty’s government to keep Nottinghamshire’s people in, now inadvertently kept the desperate hordes out, as civil war broke throughout the rest of the England- the cracks of gunfire like distant fireworks as Ilkeston burned itself to the ground.
+The automated security turrets, forged in cement and steel by his majesty’s government to keep the county’s people in, now inadvertently kept the desperate hordes out, as civil war broke throughout the rest of the England- the cracks of gunfire like distant fireworks as Ilkeston burned itself to the ground.

+Young and old toiled together, and though teeth did rot, no one was unemployed, given work had once more come to mean daily survival.
 After the Black Rains, the insects were first to die.
 Then the fish.
-Soon the soil grew harsh, cold.
 There was a stay of execution for six months, when turnips would still grow.
 In turnips we trust.
 Then all was barren.

 Written and created by